-- 9. Assisting the member with finding and using effective psychoeducational materials; - 10.
-Assisting the member to identify and practice self-care behaviors, including but not limited to developing a wellness recovery plan and relapse prevention planning; - 11.
+- 10. Assisting the member to identify and practice self-care behaviors, including but not limited to developing a wellness recovery plan and relapse prevention planning; - 11.
 Explaining service and treatment options; - 12.
 Assisting the member to develop support systems with family and community members; - 13.
 Serving as an advocate, mentor, or facilitator for resolution of personal issues and reinforcement of skills necessary to enhance and improve the member's health; - 14.
 Fostering the member in setting goals, promoting effective skills building for overall health, safety and wellbeing that support whole health improvements and achievements of identified goals and healthy choices; - 15.
 Functioning as part of the member's clinical team to support the principles of selfdirection to: - a.
 Assist and support the member to set goals and plan for the future; - b.
 Propose strategies to help the member accomplish tasks or goals; and - c.
 Support the member to use decision-making strategies when choosing services and supports. - 16.
 Providing support necessary to ensure the member's engagement and active participation in the treatment planning process; - 17.
-Supporting the member to arrange services that will assist them to meet their treatment plan goals, inclusive of identifying providers such as: - a.
+Support the member to arrange services that will assist them to meet their treatment plan goals, inclusive of identifying providers such as: - a.
 Primary care services; - b.
 Behavioral health management and treatment services; - c.
 Local housing support programs; - d.
 Supportive employment; - e.
 Education, other supportive services; - f.
-Referral to other benefit programs; - g.
-Arranging non-emergency medical transportation; and
+Referral to other benefit programs; and - g.
+Arranging non-emergency medical transportation. - 18.
+Provides support with transitioning members from a nursing facility and adjustment to community living.